testflows/TestFlows-WebSite/source/handbook/index.md

 Here are the arguments that each result function can take.
 All arguments are optional.

 * `message` is used to set an optional result message
 * `reason` is used to set an optional reason for the result.
-Usually is only set for crossed out results such as [XFail], [XError], [XNull] and [XOK] to indicate the reason for the result being crossed out such as a link to an opened issue
+Usually, it is only set for crossed out results such as [XFail], [XError], [XNull] and [XOK] to indicate the reason for the result being crossed out such as a link to an opened issue
-* `test` argument is usually not passed as it is set by to the current test by default.
+* `test` argument is usually not passed, as it is set to the current test by default.
   See [current() function].

 ```python